dji-sdk/Onboard-SDK/README.md

 * The 'enable API control' box is checked in the N1 assistant software.
 * The IOC mode inside the DJI GO APP is off.
 * The mode selection bar of the remote controller is placed at the F position.
+(After aircraft powered-up, switch the mode selector to A or P and then turn to F )

 Once the above conditions are met, developers can call the related 'flight control request function' to request the flight control of UAV.